Kim Jin-hui (footballer)

 Kim Jin-hui (born October 7, 1998) is a South Korean footballer who plays as a defender for WK League club Gyeongju KHNP and South Korea.

-Career
+Club career

 Kim attended Daegu Dongbu High School, the only high school in Daegu with a girls' football programme.
 At school, she played as a forward, although she played in defence when representing South Korea at youth level.
 She went on to play for Uiduk University.

 In the 2019 WK League new player draft, Kim was signed by Changnyeong WFC as their first round selection.
-After completing a three-year contract with Changnyeong, Kim transferred to Gyeongju KHNP ahead of the 2023 season.
+After completing a three-year contract with Changnyeong, Kim transferred to Gyeongju KHNP ahead of the 2022 season.

+International career

 Kim was a member of South Korea's squad at the 2016 FIFA U-20 Women's World Cup.
 She received her first senior call-up in 2019 when she was named in the squad for a match against the United States.
+Kim made her senior international debut in 2024, coming on as a substitute in a friendly against Japan.
+She was selected to play at the 2025 EAFF E-1 Football Championship but was withdrew from the squad due to an injury.
+Kim's first major tournament was the 2026 AFC Women's Asian Cup.